loveencounterflow/webguy/README.md

 #### Declaration by Value Enumeration

-A type may be declared by providing a non-empty enumeration of arbitrary values:
+A type may be declared by providing a non-empty **enumeration of arbitrary values**:

 ```coffee
 favorite_thing: [ 'snowflakes', 'packages', 'do-re-mi', ]